dotnet/designs/accepted/2023/wasm-browser-threads.md

 - it uses other `cwraps` locally on UI thread, like `mono_wasm_new_root`, `stringToMonoStringRoot`, `malloc`, `free`, `create_task_callback_method`
     - it means that interop related managed runtime code is running on the UI thread, but not the user code.
     - it means that parameter marshalling is fast (compared to sidecar)
+        - this deputy design is major selling point #2
     - it still needs to enter GC barrier and so it could block UI for GC run shortly
 - blazor render could be both legacy render or Blazor server style
     - because we have both memory and mono on the UI thread